lieutenant-ecosystem/lieutenant-ecosystem.github.io/docs/Infrastructure/home.md

 :::tip

-Use a `.env` file located in the same directory as the `docker-compose.yml` file.
+Use an `.env` file located in the same directory as the `compose.yml` file.

 :::